mrshll1001/ocds-sample-frameworks-data/README.md

 ```

 An `awards` entry must also be published with the relevant information about the award, and references to the Suppliers are made in the `suppliers` array.
 For brevity, this sample shows a single award adding multiple suppliers onto the framework.
 Publishers seeking extra granularity may publish individual awards for each supplier's place on the contract:
+> **Award block**
+> The award block is included in the release.
+It includes OrganizationReferences to the suppliers in the `suppliers` array and details of the award.
 ```json

   "awards": [